-- Establish a regional Developing Scotland's Young Workforce lead to work with the colleges to support delivery of the recommendations of the Commission for Developing Scotland's Young Workforce including:: - strengthen partnerships and collaborative work, including with the three Glasgow Region local authorities and Regional Invest in Youth Groups, to fully meet regional demand; - o enhance the marketing and promotion of college vocational learning opportunities; - extend early intervention approaches and seek to provide to all regional school pupils at least one opportunity to experience college before they make their Senior Phase subject choices; - o align the provision of Senior Phase work experience to college vocational pathways; - o promote a focus on STEM provision aligned to labour market needs; - support actions to improve gender balance and increase the impact on other protected groups; and - enhance opportunities for school and college teaching staff to share practice and develop their understanding of vocational learning pathways. - Identify baseline indicators for levels of work placements on all vocational courses and develop an action plan to increase these. - Deliver an enhanced regional Foundation Apprenticeships programme. - Continue to develop and enhance delivery of high quality Modern Apprenticeships (MAs). - Through the Community Planning Partnership infrastructure, work with local partners to ensure college employability work is directly aligned to the Strategic Skills Pipeline and responds to the needs of local employability partners. - Present a coordinated region wide bid to SDS which provides an improved approach to offering and delivering SDS Employability Fund programmes.
+- Initiate collaborative work across the region to support delivery of the recommendations of the Commission for Developing Scotland's Young Workforce and: - strengthen partnerships and collaborative work, including with the three Glasgow Region local authorities and Regional Invest in Youth Groups, to fully meet regional demand; - o enhance the marketing and promotion of college vocational learning opportunities; - extend early intervention approaches and seek to provide to all regional school pupils at least one opportunity to experience college before they make their Senior Phase subject choices; - o align the provision of Senior Phase work experience to college vocational pathways; - o promote a focus on STEM provision aligned to labour market needs; - support actions to improve gender balance and increase the impact on other protected groups; and - enhance opportunities for school and college teaching staff to share practice and develop their understanding of vocational learning pathways. - Identify baseline indicators for levels of work placements on all vocational courses and develop an action plan to increase these. - Deliver an enhanced regional Foundation Apprenticeships programme. - Continue to develop and enhance delivery of high quality Modern Apprenticeships (MAs). - Through the Community Planning Partnership infrastructure, work with local partners to ensure college employability work is directly aligned to the Strategic Skills Pipeline and responds to the needs of local employability partners. - Present a coordinated region wide bid to SDS which provides an improved approach to offering and delivering SDS Employability Fund programmes.